build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 You may want to work with the LLMs so to build up your specific Generative AI applications.
 But there are challenges:
 1. LLM models are powerful but also general-purposed.
 They may not fit good enough to your specific use case.
 2. You may or may not have direct access to the LLM model.
-3. Your organization may have massive amount of domain/industrial data, and you are not sure how to better use these knowledge with GenAI capabilities.
+3. Your organization may have massive amount of domain/industrial data, and you are not sure how to better use this knowledge with GenAI capabilities.

 ...